 The ServerScheduler object, which resides on the server, is responsible for scheduling server activity from remote client requests.
 The ServerScheduler uses the Server Declared Priority model, threadpools, and interceptors to efficiently and transparently schedule remote execution.
 In order to appropriately schedule server execution, application developers need only create a ServerScheduler object, then register each object via the schedule_object method, which maps CORBA objects with names (strings) used to reference those objects.

 When a client sends a method request, the CORBA priority at which the client thread is running is sent along via a client interceptor to the server.
 Threads in the server's threadpool run at RTCORBA::maxPriority, so the ServerScheduler's Interceptor immediately intercepts client requests.
 It then maps the references object to a resource priority ceiling for that object, specified in the configuration file, and uses Multiprocessor Priority Ceiling Protocol to determine the appropriate elevated priority for the thread to execute.
 If the object is free, the Server Scheduler first locks the object and then sets the processing thread to run at the appropriate elevated priority.
 If the object is currently locked by another thread, the request is placed in a waiting queue and execution is blocked until the object is freed from use by all higher priority requests in the queue.
 When execution is complete, the thread priority is returned to RTCORBA::maxPriority so that it may accept the next incoming client request.
+The released implementation is for the TAO CORBA system and is available as open source in the TAO code repository.

 The Scheduling Service can be downloaded independently of TAO here.